ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr5/band-of-sisters.md

 - 1830's women began to organize against these conditions.

 ### Strike Attempts
+- 1834, faced a wage cut of 19%.
+- Corporations preemptively fired one of the leaders.
 - Women used limited organization to the best of their ability.
 - Strike:
   - First day of strike: tried to rouse many working women in Lowell.